LyfeOnEdge/3DStore/README.md

 A 3DS homebrew installer based on [custominstall.py](https://github.com/ihaveamac/custom-install/tree/module-rewrite) by ihaveamac.

-Downloads and installs packages from a libget repository.
-If the package contains a cia and the user has set up 3DS up to install cias the cia will automatically be installed to the SD card using custom-install.py
+This app is a cross-platform gui written in python for installing 3DS homebrew packages from a libget repository.
+If the package contains a cia and you have set up 3DStore to install cias the cia will automatically be installed to the SD card using custom-install.py

+After installation you must run custom-install-finalize in cfw on the 3DS to finalize the installation of any cias. custom-install-finalize installs a ticket, plus a seed if required.
+This is required for the title to appear and function.

 #### Features:
 - Download and install cias directly to the SD card
-- Tool to install local cias as well
+- Tool to install local cias

 #### Requirements:
     Works on: macOS, Windows, Linux